Half-plane non-coexistence without FKG: The random-cluster model

 \begin{corollary} Let $p \in (0,1)$ and $q \in (0,\infty)$, and let $(\phi_{p,q})_{\hp},(\phi_{p,q}^*)_{\hp}$ be the marginals on $\Z \times \Z_{\geq 0}$ of the random-cluster measures defined above.
 Then almost surely the number of infinite clusters in $(\phi_{p,q})_{\hp}$ plus the number of infinite clusters in $(\phi_{p,q}^*)_{\hp}$ is at most $1$. \end{corollary}

 This result is the first of its type for $q<1$ and provides weak evidence that critical point is greater than or equal to the self-dual point.
-The result is optimal in the sense that for $q\geq 1$, it is known that percolation in the half-plane occurs whenever $p > p_{\sd}$ (due to FKG, the Russo--Seymour--Welsh argument, and sharpness; see, e.g., \cite{duminil2019renormalization}).
+For $q\geq 1$, it is known that percolation in the half-plane occurs whenever $p > p_{\sd}$ (due to FKG, the Russo--Seymour--Welsh argument, and sharpness; see, e.g., \cite{duminil2019renormalization}).
 One can obtain versions of Corollary~\ref{cor:rc} for other weak limits of random-cluster measures on grids (with various boundary conditions), provided that one performs extra averaging to ensure that the resulting limit is translation-invariant; we leave the details to the interested reader.